 Max Weber’s concept of “booty capitalism” seems applicable… “Booty capitalism” simply means, in the case of war, a military campaign the purpose of which is profit.
 In one form, a group of warlords might hatch a plan to invade another small realm, with both eyes fixed on the loot in, say, gold, silver, livestock, and prisoners to be seized.
 It was a “joint-stock company,” the business of which was plunder.
 Depending on the soldiers, horses, and arms that each of the conspirators contributes to the enterprise, the prospective proceeds might be divided proportionally to each participant’s investment.
 The enterprise is, of course, fraught, in as much as the plotters (unless they are merely financial backers) potentially risk their lives… In many cases—in early Southeast Asia and in imperial Rome—war was seen as a route to wealth and comfort.
 Everyone from the commanders down to the individual soldier expected to be rewarded with his share of the plunder.

-In my history classes, slavery was treated as a peculiarly American phenomenon, but as Thomas Sowell and Stanley L. Engerman and many other scholars have pointed out, slavery was practiced on every continent (except Antarctica) throughout history and until a couple centuries ago, most people accepted slavery as natural or inevitable.
-Jeremy Black agrees with this perspective although he clarifies that slavery takes many different forms in different societies.
-Mr. Black argues that totalitarian societies like the USSR and Communist Cambodia made widespread use of state-sponsored slavery through their gulag “work camps” where prisoners were forced to work without pay, often without hope of manumission.
-Similarly, the Jim Crow South also re-enslaved a remarkable percentage of their Black community by imprisoning them often on false pretenses and using prisoners for forced labor.
+In my history classes, slavery was treated as a peculiarly American phenomenon, but as Thomas Sowell, Stanley L. Engerman and many other scholars have pointed out, slavery was practiced on every inhabited continent throughout history.
+Until a couple centuries ago, most people accepted slavery as natural or inevitable.
+Slavery took many different forms in different societies.
+The North Atlantic slave markets were unusual in that capitalism was just taking off for the first time which created new kinds of slavery businesses and the racist chattel slavery that arose was harsher than many other forms.
+Jeremy Black argues that totalitarian societies like the USSR and Communist Cambodia made widespread use of large-scale state-sponsored slavery right into the latter part of the 20th century through their gulag “work camps” where prisoners were forced to work without pay, many without hope of manumission.
+Similarly, after slavery was banned in the US, the Jim Crow South re-enslaved a remarkable percentage of their Black community by imprisoning them often on false pretenses and using prisoners for forced labor.

 Mr. Black argues that capitalism ultimately led to a dramatic reduction in slavery, but this is misleading because capitalism enthusiastically exploited slavery and made it more entrepreneurial, monetized, and globalized.
 Before capitalism, slavery was usually more about one’s place in a social hierarchy.
 In tribal-based societies, someone who didn’t have strong connections to a family might need to be a slave just to survive, but slaves could eventually rise in status (like in the Biblical story of Jacob) by proving loyalty and worth to the family.
-A slave’s status often functioned on a continuum with roles in a family hierarchy and might not be very different from the status of biologically-related women in some societies.
+A slave’s status often functioned on a continuum with higher roles in a family hierarchy.
+Some male slaves achieved higher status than “free” women in some societies where wives and daughters also had low status.
 In some societies, high-status slaves could themselves own other slaves!

 So if capitalism did not lead to the global abolition movement, what did?
 Ultimately it was the increase in bargaining power of workers to demand greater wages and rights.
 The same factors that eliminated slavery also caused rising wages and working conditions for ordinary people.
 What increased the bargaining power of workers?